cycscarlos/myTheme-VSC/README.md

 <br>

-Take a look at the website at the following link [Github Pages] (https://cycscarlos.github.io/Carlos_Colmenares_A):
+Take a briefly look about the Author at the following link [Github Pages] (https://cycscarlos.github.io/Carlos_Colmenares_A):

 <br>